OFA-Sys/Chinese-CLIP/README_En.md

 <br></br>

 ## Results
 We conducted zero-shot inference and finetuning experiments on MUGE Retrieval, Flickr30K-CN and COCO-CN for the evaluation of cross-modal retrieval, and conducted experiments on 10 image classification datasets of the ELEVATER benchmark for the evaluation of zero-shot image classification.
-Results are shown below:
+Results are shown below.
+Due to space limitation, here we only list the performance of the largest Chinese-CLIP and baseline models.
+For detailed performance of each Chinese-CLIP model size, please refer to [Results.md](Results.md).

 **MUGE Text-to-Image Retrieval**:
 <table border="1" width="100%">